tyo8/brain_representations/README.md

 Bash repository: distributed SLURM scripting at problem scale, also contains only direct calls to [Ripser](https://github.com/Ripser/ripser/tree/image-persistence-simple) [2] and [Ripser-image](https://github.com/Ripser/ripser/tree/tight-representative-cycles) [3]

 ## Data
 Brain representation computation, extraction, and featurization.
 Note that no subject data of any kind is included in this public repository!
 Instead, the following directories and their subdirectories contain the extraction/computation/processing code used to standardize brain representations for persistent homology analysis.
+References for and/or further details of the decomposition method are included in a README of each subdirectory.
 #### `profumo_reps`
 code for the computing FC network matrices (correlations between timecourses) and spatial correlation matrices (correlations between maps) from rfMRI data
 #### `gradient_reps`